-On February 14, 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common financial transaction tax ("FTT") in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the participating Member States).
+On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common financial transaction tax ("FTT") in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the participating Member States).
 However, Estonia has since stated that it will not participate.

-The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in Notes in certain circumstances.
+The Commission's Proposal has very broad scope and could, if introduced in its current form, apply to certain dealings in Notes in certain circumstances.